AlbertoSinigaglia/canvas-animations/README.md

 var tt = new TimesTable(200, Math.min(canvas.height-100, canvas.width-100)/2);
 ```

+## VideoWebcam
+Simple "video to matrix" based on the average of the rgb value of the pixel inside the "rectangle" of the matrix-video, in order to create a version where instead of rectangle there will be checkbox (nicer than this ahah) that will be uploaded as CheckboxVideoWebcam

 ## WalkingHexagon
 Simple animation which spawns a Hexagon and makes it walk.
 Working with every 2D polygon.
 The number of vertices can be changed by changing this line with the number you prefer
 ```javascript